ezhai/nautilus-avinfo/docs/docs/reference/getting-started.md

 ## Setup

 This project uses the Meson build system.
-To get started with development, install `meson` and the required development headers.
+To get started with development, install `meson` and the required headers in `meson.build`.

 ```
 meson setup build                                       # setup build directory